anapsix/callhome/README.md

 1. [required] use an existing rsa/dsa keypair or generate a new one and copy public
    key to `./authorized_keys`
 2. build container with `docker build -t callhome .`
 3. launch container, making sure docker-forwarded port will be accessible
+   with `docker run -d --restart unless-stopped --name callhome -p 2022:22 callhome`
 4. check/edit `callhome.sh` for customization with ENV variables
 5. run `callhome.sh`
 6. don't blame me if you get hacked